ubc-library-rc/dataverse_utils/docs/scripts.md

 Once installed via pip, the scripts [will](#footnote) be available via the command line and will not require calling Python explicitly.
 That is, they can be called from the command line directly.
 For example:

-`dv_tsv_manifest`
+`dv_manifest_gen [parameters]`

 is all you will need to type.

 Note that these programs have been primarily tested on Linux and MacOS, with [Windows a tertiary priority](#footnote).
 Windows is notable for its unusual file handling, so, as the MIT licence stipulates, there is no warranty as to the suitability for a particular purpose.

 In alphabetical order: